gloveboxes/Ubuntu-for-Azure-Developers/README.md

 ### Dockerised MS SQL

-Note, running MS SQL in a container does not save data when the container is stopped.
+Note, running MS SQL in a container does not save data when the container is deleted.

 [Run the SQL Server 2017 container image with Docker](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker?view=sql-server-linux-2017)